chanweibin/DataAutomation/README.md

       b.
 Current    ( )
       c.
 Resistance ( )
       d.
 Power      ( )
+  6. Naming using filename (>) - pending merge and user input

 ToDo:
 1. Remove get serial number and model number, get those info from CheckModel and CheckSN (from initDut)
 2. Use df.merge(df2, on="Name"), sort keep it off
-3. Make 2 dataFrame, only keep programming accuracy result for one, where graph is going to be gen from there
+3. Make 2 dataFrame, only keep programming accuracy result for one, where graph is going to be gen from there (programming)
 4. Only takes raw data, then calculate specs
 5. Tempco
+6. Add option to collect only data, or plot graph
+7.